 Ensures effective coordination of activities to restore service within their AoR.
 The Incident Manager manages and coordinates all activities necessary to respond to, record and resolve incidents by communicating preventive actions and best practices that (potentially) affect the service level.
-Incident Managers will communicate and coordinate with other Incident Managers, the Process Manager and Process Owners on incidents or the process when
+Incident Managers will communicate and coordinate with other Incident Managers, the Process Manager and Process

 - Maintains awareness of USMC and DoD directives.
 Interfaces with Watch Officer and Queue Managers; manages Major Incidents with the assistance of the Watch Officer within AoR.
-Manages support staff performance of the IM process, creating and executing action plans when necessary to ensure continuous improvement within AoR - Provides management information on IT service quality and customer satisfaction within AoR. - Requests, reviews, and reports on metrics within AoR. - Coordinates interfaces between Incident Management and other processes within AoR. - Analyzes and correlates incoming real-time incidents.
-Detects
+Manages support staff performance of the IM process, creating and executing action plans when necessary to ensure continuous improvement within AoR - Provides management information on IT service quality and customer satisfaction within AoR. - Requests, reviews, and reports on metrics within AoR. - Coordinates interfaces between Incident Management and other processes within AoR.